star-warrior/versus_tournament_manager/README.md

 # Versus - Tournament Management System

-A modern web application for creating and managing racket sport tournaments with Google OAuth authentication.
+A modern web application for creating and managing racket sport tournaments with Google OAuth authentication, player management, and automated participant tracking.

 ## 🏸 About

 Versus is a full-stack tournament management system designed specifically for racket sports enthusiasts.
 Users can create, manage, and participate in tournaments for various racket sports including badminton, tennis, table tennis, and more.
+The system features automated participant counting, player registration, and comprehensive tournament management capabilities.

 ## ✨ Features

 ### Core Features

 - **Google OAuth Authentication** - Secure login using Google accounts
-- **Tournament Creation** - Create tournaments with custom details and images
+- **Tournament Creation & Management** - Create and manage tournaments with comprehensive details
+- **Player Registration System** - Add players to tournaments with contact information and seeding
 - **Multi-Sport Support** - Support for various racket sports:
   - Badminton
   - Tennis